Houston Astros

 Houston Astros Insights

-- Yainer Diaz – Over/Under 0.5 Hits (-215/+165)Yainer Diaz has primarily hit in the top-half of the batting order this year (63% of the time), but he is projected to hit 7th on the lineup card in this game.Explain: The lower in the order a player bats, the fewer plate appearances he will get and the fewer opportunities he will get to hit the Over for every market.
-A player who hits lower in the order than he normally does may provide extra value opportunity since the market may be based on him hitting higher.
+- Cam Smith – Over/Under 0.5 Hits (-205/+155)Cam Smith is penciled in 2nd in the batting order in this game, which would be an upgrade from his 81% rate of hitting in the bottom-half of the batting order this year.Explain: The higher in the order a player bats, the more plate appearances he will get and the more opportunities he will get to hit the Over for every market.
+A player who hits higher in the order than he normally does may provide extra value opportunity since the market may be based on him hitting lower.

 Los Angeles Dodgers Insights